Weighted network estimation by the use of topological graph metrics: Abstract

 \section{Abstract}

 Topological metrics of graphs provide a natural way to describe the prominent features of various types of networks.
 Graph metrics describe the structure and interplay of graph edges and have found applications in many scientific fields.
-In this work, the use of graph metrics is employed in network estimation by developing optimisation methods that incorporate prior knowledge of a network's topology.
-The derivatives of graph metrics are used in gradient descent schemes for weighted undirected network denoising, network decomposition, and network completion.
+In this work, graph metrics are used in network estimation by developing optimisation methods that incorporate prior knowledge of a network's topology.
+The derivatives of graph metrics are used in gradient descent schemes for weighted undirected network denoising, network completion , and network decomposition.
 The successful performance of our methodology is shown in a number of toy examples and real-world datasets.
 Most notably, our work establishes a new link between graph theory, network science and optimisation.